sameerz/spark-rapids/docs/dev/get-json-object-dump-tool.md

 the dumped data will be masked to protect the customer data.

 ## How to enable
-This assumes that the cudf plugin has already been enabled.
+This assumes that the cuDF plugin has already been enabled.

 The `get_json_object` expression may be off by default so enable it first
 ```